worldbank/blackmarblepy/README.md

 )
 ```

-For more detailed information and examples, please refer to the [documentation](https://worldbank.github.io/blackmarblepy/notebooks/blackmarblepy.html).
+For more detailed information and examples, please refer to the [examples](https://worldbank.github.io/blackmarblepy/notebooks/blackmarblepy.html).

+### Full API Reference

+For a full reference of all available functions and their parameters, please refer to the [official documentation](api/blackmarble.rst).

 ## Contributing